cyclus/cyclus.github.com/source/user/tutorial/add_proto.rst

 Check: Complete Facility block
 ++++++++++++++++++++++++++++++++++++++++

-The facility section of your input file should be of the form:
+The facility section of your input file should now look like:

 .. code-block:: XML